lovs4y/wt_final_project/README.md

 u will see Spring Doc page with project name.
 It means project works correctly

 > note: here's specified port (8011) by default, if you changed it - specify your own

+### Authorization
+Application creates one test user.
+Use endpoint to authorize: `{base-url}/auth/log-in` with body: `{"email": "useremail@email.com", "password": "123456789"}`

+It is credentials for this test user.